Brian Joseph Dunn: Bishop

 On 16 July 2008, Pope Benedict XVI named Dunn auxiliary bishop of the Diocese of Sault Sainte Marie.
 He received his episcopal consecration from Bishop Jean-Louis Plouffe at Cathedral of the Immaculate Conception in Grand Falls, Newfoundland and Labrador on 9 October.

 On 21 November 2009, Pope Benedict appointed Dunn Bishop of Antigonish.
 Dunn was installed on 25 January 2010.
 He replaced Raymond Lahey, who was facing charges of possessing and importing child pornography.
 He became ex officio Chancellor of St. Francis Xavier University as well.

 Dunn was elected to participate in the 13th Ordinary General Assembly of the Synod of Bishops on the New Evangelization in October 2012.
 He spoke on methods of evangelizing victims of clerical sexual abuse.
 He proposed "the appointment of pastoral teams consisting of clergy and laity, an official reflection on and recognition of lay ecclesial ministers, a deliberate and systematic involvement and leadership of women at all levels of Church life, e.g., permitting women to be instituted as lectors and acolytes and the institution of the ministry of catechist".

 On 13 April 2019, Pope Francis named Dunn Archbishop Coadjutor of Halifax-Yarmouth.

 On 27 November 2020, Pope Francis accepted the resignation of Archbishop Anthony Mancini.
 As Coadjutor Archbishop, Dunn succeeded Archbishop Mancini as head of the Archdiocese.

+Dunn is the Grand Prior of the Canada-Atlantic Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.